python-trio/trio/README.rst

      - better ergonomics for MultiErrors (catching, printing, rethrowing...)
        - concatenating tracebacks
+       - better control over implicit exception chaining
+       - better hooks to control exception printing?
      - context chaining for .throw() and .athrow()
+     - preserve the stack for yield from generators/coroutines, even when suspended
      - better support for KI management (in particular for __(a)exit__ blocks, with their currently unfixable race condition) need to understand this better...